bmuschko/cta-crash-course/exercises/15-import-state-cmds/solution/solution.md

 }
 ```

-The `plan` command will be satisified with the current state.
+The `plan` command will be satisfied with the current state.

 ```
 $ terraform plan